Skip to content

 • Read the Pre-interview and Interview Notes document very carefully and make note of anything you are required to do.

-• Applicants for Chemical Engineering & Biotechnology, Computer Science, Economics, Engineering, Medicine and Natural Sciences should have already registered for an admissions assessment (deadline 29 September).
-The assessment will be taken on 18 October.
+• Applicants for Chemical Engineering & Biotechnology, Computer Science, Economics, Engineering, Medicine and Natural Sciences should have already registered for an admissions assessment.

-• Applicants for Law should already be registered for the LNAT and must sit this by 16 October.
+• Applicants for Law should already be registered for the LNAT and must take the test by 15 October 2024.

-• Complete the Additional Information Questionnaire and submit it by Friday 27 October 2023 at the very latest.
+• Complete the Trinity Additional Information Questionnaire and submit it by Friday 25 October 2024 at the very latest.
 The link for this will be emailed to all applicants shortly after the closing date for applications.

-• If applicable for your subject, upload any written work that is required by 2 November 2023.
+• If applicable for your subject, upload any written work that is required by 4 November 2024.
 Please remember to complete a Cover Sheet for each piece of work submitted.
+The upload link is included in the email from Trinity acknowledging receipt of your application.

-• If you have registered a disability/neurodiverse condition/long-term illness on your UCAS application and/or you normally receive adjustments for school exams, please send the Disability/Neurodiverse condition/long-term illness form to the Admissions Administrator by 2 November 2023.
+• If you have registered a Disability, Neurodiverse Condition (including Autism, ADHD, Dyscalculia, Dyslexia, Dyspraxia, or Developmental Coordination Disorder (DCD)), mental health condition or long-term health condition on your UCAS application and/or you normally receive adjustments for school exams, please send the Request for Adjustments form to the Admissions Administrator by 4 November 2024.

-• You may be required to submit a transcript as part of your application to the College.
+• You may be required to submit a transcript in support of your application.
 Please check here for further details.

-• If you have experienced particular personal or educational disadvantage, you may like to consider submitting an Extenuating Circumstances Form.
+• If you have experienced particular personal or educational disadvantage, you might like to submit an Extenuating Circumstances Form.
 Further information about this can be found on the University website.
-If this is relevant, please arrange for your form to be submitted as soon as possible.
+If this is relevant, please arrange for your form to be submitted as soon as possible and by 22 October 2024 at the latest.

-We will not be able to process your application until we have received all the documents required to complete your application.
+We will not be able to process your application until we have received all the documentation required to complete your application.

 Transcripts